gbotrel/zsldemo/README.md

 # ZSLBox DApp demonstrator

-**Note for ConsenSys Academy reviewers:** this project was started as part of my dayjob @ConsenSys and doesn't meet certain requirements (using Truffle, Metamask or EthPM).
-It is still work in progress but usable.
-I hope you enjoy exploring it!

 ## What is it

 This repo will get you started running [ZSLBox](https://github.com/consensys/zslbox) alongside an [ethereum node](https://github.com/gbotrel/go-ethereum) and a DApp demonstrating ZCash-like transactions.